 A living trust is a trust created during the grantor’s or trustor’s lifetime, whereas a testamentary trust is a trust that is established by a person’s last will and testament and which only comes into being upon that person’s death.
 Whereas a testamentary trust can only be effective in distributing or managing property after the grantor’s/testator’s death, under Utah law a living trust can be used to hold and manage property during the grantor’s lifetime as well as to manage and distribute property after the grantor’s death.
 Living trusts are also sometimes referred to using the Latin term “inter vivos” trust.
 Living trusts play an important role in many of our Davis County clients’ estate plans.

 The terms “living will” and “living trust” are frequently confused.
-Whereas a living trust is an instrument that controls the use and distribution of assets or property, a living will is a document outlining a person’s end-of-life health care decisions and wishes.
+A living trust is an instrument that controls the use and distribution of assets or property.
+A living will is a document outlining a person’s end-of-life health care decisions and wishes.

 What are the benefits of a living trust?